 - You will receive an email with a link that will allow you to reset your password.

-Yes, Cahoots offers a PTT button that allows you to keep your phone in your pocket while you talk to members in your team.
-This small PTT button is small, has a battery that lasts for about 2 years, and costs less than $30.
+Yes, Cahoots offers a PTT button that allows you to keep your phone in your pocket while you talk to team members.
+This wearable PTT button is small, has a battery that lasts for about 2 years, and costs less than $30.

 If you would like to know more go to our accessories page.

 Cahoots also works with most Bluetooth headsets.
 We recommend testing any headsets before purchasing in large quantities.